stuartsierra/component/README.md

           :scheduler :scheduler})
     ;;     ^          ^
     ;;     |          |
-    ;;     |          \- Keys in the ExampleSystem record
+    ;;     |          \- Keys in the system map
     ;;     |
     ;;     \- Keys in the ExampleComponent record

-Based on this information (stored as metadata on the component records) the `start-system` function will construct a dependency graph of the components and start them all in the correct order.
+The system map provides its own implementations of the Lifecycle protocol which uses this dependency information (stored as metadata on the component) to start the components in the correct order.

-Before starting each component, `start-system` will `assoc` its dependencies based on the metadata provided by `using`.
+Before starting each component, the system will `assoc` its dependencies based on the metadata provided by `using`.

 Again using the example above, the ExampleComponent would be started